tebogomosehle/Loan-Defaulting-Tree/README.md

   * Accuracy Score
   * Confusion Matrix
+* Investigated the impact of class imbalance on model predictions
+* Applied class weighting to improve the identification of default cases
 * Classification Report
 * Visualized the decision tree structure
-* Investigated the impact of class imbalance on model predictions
-* Applied class weighting to improve the identification of default cases
+* Visualised feature importance

 ---